In-context Demonstration Matters: On Prompt Optimization for Pseudo-Supervision Refinement: Experiments

 \subsection{Performance Comparison on Benchmarks}

-In this part, we compare the proposed algorithm with other contenders on benchmark datasets.
-To ensure a fair comparison with supervised prompt-tuning methods, we use the Cross Entropy loss as the training loss for the BDPL, RLPrompt and PPD algorithms, as it demonstrates relatively better performance compared to the Hinge loss.
-For the BDPL and RLPrompt algorithms, we use the default parameter settings from their original papers.
-For the ICL algorithm, we apply the same in-context selection method and the number of demonstrations used in our proposed PPD algorithm.
-For the PPD algorithm, we set the number of in-context demonstrations to 5 and $\alpha$ to $2e^{-5}$.
-The confidence threshold is set to $\gamma = 0.7$ in the proposed PPD algorithm, and we report the results using the optimal confidence threshold for the contenders BDPL, RLPrompt, and ICL algorithms.
+In this section, we compare the proposed \algshort{} algorithm with other contenders on benchmark datasets.
+We set all termination $T=10$.
+For both ICL and \algshort{}, the number of demonstrations is set to 5.
+The confidence threshold is fixed at $\gamma = 0.65$ for \algshort{} and all competing methods.

-We report the comparison results of the proposed PPD algorithm with other contenders on benchmark datasets in Table~\ref{tab:global-GLUE} and Table~\ref{tab:global-MMLU}.
-Our proposed PPD algorithm outperforms almost all other contenders across the benchmark datasets.
-Compared with the Direct algorithm, our approach achieved superior performance on nearly all datasets, demonstrating our success in leveraging unlabeled data to learn an effective prompt for the downstream task and obtain more accurate predictions.
-The ICL algorithm even underperforms the Direct algorithm, indicating the need to explore other unlabeled data in the learning phase.
-Furthermore, our algorithm outperforms the BDPL and RLPrompt algorithms, highlighting the importance of introducing in-context demonstrations during the learning phase, as we further utilize pseudo-labeled data in the downstream tasks for prompt learning.
+We first report the average accuracy and standard deviation of the refined generations by the proposed \algshort{} algorithm and other contenders on question answering and natural language inference tasks, as shown in Table~\ref{tab:all-tasks}.
+The proposed \algshort{} algorithm consistently outperforms nearly all other methods across the evaluated datasets.
+Compared to the Direct algorithm and the Auto-CoT method, our approach achieves superior performance, demonstrating the effectiveness of leveraging downstream unsupervised data and prompt optimization to refine model generation.
+Furthermore, the proposed \algshort{} algorithm outperforms USP, SR (BDPL), and SR (RLPrompt), highlighting the importance of refining in-context pseudo-supervised demonstrations during the learning process, rather than solely relying on ``high-confidence'' data to predict the remaining examples.